-- a.
-All first semester freshmen are immediately eligible at the beginning of the school year.
-At the end of the 1st quarter, they must have a 2.0 GPA to remain eligible for the remainder of the semester. - b.
+- b.
 Second-semester freshmen, all sophomores, all juniors, and all seniors must have an overall 2.0 GPA during the previous semester and end of first and third quarters.
-Students who do not meet the GPA portion of this requirement may regain eligibility during the current semester by achiev-

-- ing and maintaining an overall 2.0 GPA at the end of the quarter or semester using the grades earned during the nine-week grading period. - c.
+Students who do not meet the GPA portion of this requirement may regain eligibility during the current semester by achieving and maintaining an overall 2.0 GPA at the end of the quarter or semester using the grades earned during the nine-week grading period. - c.
 Students who did not pass 5 classes the previous semester may not regain eligibility at the quarter. - d.
 Grades are checked at the beginning of each fall sports season and at the end of each quarter/semester.
 Grades are posted to a student's transcript in the semester in which they are earned.
-Summer school grades for credit recovery purposes are posted to a student's spring semester transcript and my be used to regain eligibility towards fall sports.

-3. Be enrolled in the required number of semester classes:

-- a.
-All freshmen, all sophomores, all juniors, as well as seniors who are not on track to graduate must be enrolled in a minimum of five (5) semester classes that lead to granting of credit toward graduation from the school district. - Seniors who are on track to graduate must be enrolled in the District a minimum of four (4) semester classes each semester. - c.
+Summer school grades for credit recovery purposes are posted to a student's spring semester transcript and my be used to regain eligibility towards fall sports. - 3.
+Be enrolled in the required number of semester classes: - a.
+All freshmen, all sophomores, all juniors, as well as seniors who are not on track to graduate must be enrolled in a minimum of five (5) semester classes that lead to granting of credit toward graduation from the school district. - b.
+Seniors who are on track to graduate must be enrolled in the District a minimum of four (4) semester classes each semester. - c.
 For purposes of eligibility, "enrolled" means the student has registered and remains in an approved course requiring regular attendance and/or coursework.
 College courses may be used to determine the number of courses for enrollment if: 1) the student is currently enrolled in the course, and 2) the course has been approved for ASD credit through Credit By Choice Program.
 The following units of credit do not qualify for purposes of determining eligibility: high school credit issued for middle school courses; the World Languages Incentive Credit; physical education waiver, and the credit by examination. - d.
 Some King Tech courses will be counted as three (3) semester classes. - B. Student eligibility is checked on the first day of the fall sports season.
 Eligibility will be checked again the second Monday of each subsequent quarter.
 Students who were not eligible during a previous quarter/semester may practice, but not play, after school on the last day of the quarter, pending the new findings of eligibility. - C. Students who do not meet the eligibility rules of ASD and ASAA to participate in interscholastic activities due to academic deficiency may have the ability to practice with the team for the remainder of the quarter as long as all of the required paperwork is submitted to the Activities office.
 The student will be able to practice only, they will not be issued a uniform to play in a contest until the end of the next grading period in which they regain eligibility.